 John Carpenter’s immortal 1978 Halloween was never built to have one sequel, let alone eight (plus two movies in a remake series).
 Though it left us with Michael Myers still on the loose, an omnipresent, almost metaphysical boogeyman, in a lot of respects, the movie is utterly self-contained.
 The immediate threat of Myers has been quelled by Dr. Sam Loomis shooting him, point-blank, six times!
 Laurie Strode has protected her pint-sized babysitting charges, and basically fought Michael to a draw.

 The first film’s narrative is not a cog in a grander storytelling machine.
 The tale is simplicity itself.
 A faceless, fundamentally unknowable lunatic goes crazy on the titular night in 1963, in the fictitious every-suburb of Haddonfield, Illinois, killing his teen sister.
-After being locked away for 15 years years, he escapes the confines of Smith’s Grove Hospital, steals a nurse’s station wagon, and wreaks havoc on a small group of babysitters in his old neighborhood, as his obsessed psychiatrist strives to hunt him down.
-Michael Myers doesn’t have the eerie, wise-cracking charisma of Freddy Krueger, Norman Bates or Hannibal Lecter — the kind of uniquely villainous personality that one would presume to be essential for sustaining a long-running horror series.
+After being locked away for 15 years, he escapes the confines of Smith’s Grove Hospital, steals a nurse’s station wagon, and wreaks havoc on a small group of babysitters in his old neighborhood, as his obsessed psychiatrist strives to hunt him down.
+Michael Myers lacks the eerie, wise-cracking charisma of Freddy Krueger, Norman Bates or Hannibal Lecter — the kind of uniquely villainous personality that one would presume to be essential for sustaining a long-running horror series.

 1. Halloween (1978)